 - Magnesium: 115 mg, or about 20% of the RDI

 - Potassium: 488 mg, or 30% of the RDI

 - Manganese: 0.72 mg, or 10–20% of the RDI

 Health Benefits of Eating Jaggery While Pregnant

-- Prevents Anaemia – Iron deficiencies can cause anaemia, jaggery has a high content of iron which helps prevent anaemia.
+- Prevents Anaemia – Iron deficiencies can cause anaemia, and jaggery has a high content of iron which helps prevent anaemia.

 - Helps Reduce Water Retention – Water retention is a common pregnancy problem, and eating jaggery during pregnancy helps combat this due to its high potassium content.

 - Helps Maintain Electrolyte Balance – Jaggery is rich in potassium.
 Potassium helps regulate the electrolyte balance in your body.
-This can help build immunity by allowing your body to absorb essential minerals.

-Can Jaggery Cause Low Birth Weight Babies?
+Can Jaggery Cause Low Body Weight in Babies?